Bird flu, also called Highly Pathogenic Avian Influenza (HPAI) has not been detected in dairy cattle or other cattle in Canada.

 Milk sampling and testing

-Status of commercial milk testing results in Canada
+Status of milk testing results in Canada

 Import and Export implications